 Except they don't.

 And this is where it gets tricky.
 The electorate doesn't like big tricky issues.
 We're not talking about dilemmas or trilemmas, but massive, complicated, multidimensional problems that cannot be resolved at a single stroke.
 Look at Brexit.
-One vote, one decision, Article 50 triggered - consequence - economic growth stopped for a generation.
+One vote, one decision, Article 50 triggered - consequence - economic growth stifled for a generation.

 The economy is highly complex.
 It does need to be well regulated, but not smashed into pieces for the sake of ideology.
+If you don't understand it, try to.
+Or keep your simplistic slogans out of the argument.

 This time two years ago: